olesyapro888/Bike_sharing_Tableau_Story_visualizations_clean_Pandas/README.md

 To use datetime data correctly it needs to convert the "tripduration" column from an integer to a datetime datatype by Pandas.
 The result of that can be found in the [Bikesharing_Challenge](./NYC_Citibike_Challenge.ipynb) file.
 ### `- Seven visualizations for the Bikesharing analysis`

-First 2 visualizations are to show how long bikes are checked out for all riders and genders.
+First 2 visualizations show how long bikes are checked out for all riders and genders.
+So, the chart "Checkout Times for Users" shows that almost 80% of all checked out times is less than 20 minutes and 50% is less than 10 mins for checked out times for all riders.
+As male customers are 65% and female line chart shows the same graph it allows to say that almost 80% of all checked out times is less 20 minutes for genders.

 ![image](https://user-images.githubusercontent.com/68247343/135767508-e601fa45-c5db-4ed1-9fb8-d96378a78aae.png)

-Next, How many trips are taken by the hour for each day of the week, for all riders and genders.
+Next visualizations show the trips are taken by the hour for each day of the week for all riders and genders.

-A breakdown of what days of the week a user might be more likely to check out a bike, by type of user and gender
+So, the heatmap chart shows that the most of busy weekdays are 8am-9am from Monday to Friday and weekends are from 10am-5pm for all riders.

+Also, as male customers are 65% it allows to say that the heatmap chart shows the same tendance of number of bike trips for the same hours during weekdays by gender.

 ![image](https://user-images.githubusercontent.com/68247343/135767525-3ed5b4ea-bb26-4682-8353-cf0cd2ea84e7.png)

-Additionally, as learning other details about the riders will further assist the analysis.
-So, there are two visualizations that show usertype trips by weekday and by age.
+Additionally, as learning the rider customers will important assist the analysis there are two visualizations that show usertype trips by weekday and by age.

+So, the bar charts show that the most occupied weekdays are Thursday and Fridays for Subscribers and Saturdays and Sundays for Customers.
+However Customers have longer trips then Subscribers.

+If we take a look at the area chart "Usertype trips by Age" which shows that young riders use a bike more often then older.
+But Customers have longer trips then Subscribers for all ages.

 ![image](https://user-images.githubusercontent.com/68247343/135767537-bd5ea111-8bb1-4808-9f16-4116b2300de1.png)

 ### `- Story for the Final Presentation`

-Create a Story and Report for the Final Presentation
+The created Story for the Final Presentation can be found in the following link:

 [link to dashboard](https://public.tableau.com/app/profile/olesya.irkhina/viz/Challenge14_5_16332597080320/Stories_Keyfindings?publish=yes)